 The best option is to get it removed by experts, but the removal does not come cheap.
 Not everyone has that kind of time or money to visit a nail parlor every time they want something done to their nails.

 When it comes to removing your acrylic nails by the simplest of means, Acetone is always your best friend.
-It is a strong chemical that easily dissolves your acrylic nails, making them easy for their removal.
+It is a strong chemical that easily dissolves your acrylic nails, making them easy to remove.
 But regardless, we here are about to share with you some ways to remove acrylic nails without acetone.

 Why Should You Not Use Acetone To Remove Nail Polish?